leprojetcastor/castor/CONTRIBUTING.md

 8. Finally, go to the web page of your fork of the castor repository, and *click 'Pull request'* to send your changes to the maintainers for review.
 This will send an email to the committers.

 If any of the above seems like magic to you, then look up the [Git documentation](https://git-scm.com/doc) on the web.
-It is recommended to check that your contribution complies with the following rules before submitting a pull request: All public methods should have informative docstrings with sample usage presented, compatible with the documentation process.
+It is recommended to check that your contribution complies with the following rule before submitting a pull request: all public methods should have informative docstrings with sample usage presented, compatible with the documentation process.